secundant/neodx/.changeset/grumpy-garlics-enjoy.md

 '@neodx/svg': minor
 ---

-Reworked to fix some found critical issues and support new architecture of neodx
+The codebase has been reworked to address critical issues and support the new architecture of Neodx